Asset Management22 min read

 What are ghost assets and how do they affect the fixed asset register?

 Ghost assets are items that appear in the fixed asset register but no longer physically exist or are no longer in service.
 Common causes include unreported disposals, theft, damage, and assets that were scrapped without updating the FAR.
-Ghost assets inflate the balance sheet, cause overpayment of property taxes and insurance premiums, and create audit findings.
-Studies show that 10-30% of assets in a typical FAR are ghost assets.
+Ghost assets can inflate the balance sheet, cause overpayment of property taxes and insurance premiums, and create audit findings.
 Regular physical verification is the primary method for identifying and removing them.

 Can a fixed asset register be maintained in Excel?